-- Changes in major/program should begin with a Staff Advisor-student conference. - The student should meet with a Staff Advisor to review their plans and determine if any prior coursework will apply toward graduation in the new major or program.
-The advisor will complete the Major Revision form and submit it to the Records Office. - Graduation requirements for the new major/program are those listed in the catalog when the change in major was made.
-Graduation requirements listed in a separate section of this catalog may supersede these requirements.
+Changes in major/program begin with a Staff Advisor-student conference to review the student's plans and determine if any prior coursework will apply toward graduation in the new major or program.
+The advisor will complete the Major Revision form and submit it to the Records Office.

-Students with transfer credit should request another transcript evaluation based on their new major.
+- Graduation requirements for the new major/program are those listed in the catalog when the change in major was made.
+Graduation requirements listed in a separate section of this catalog may supersede these requirements. - Students with transfer credit should request another transcript evaluation based on their new major.